JooelRinne/wildlifetrade/README.md

 7. Edit the "processingaccuracy.py" script again and make sure that this time the variable "data_selection" is False and "accuracy_assessment" is True.
 8. The script produces accuracy_assessment reports including accuracies of each data field reviewed.

-When questions arise mail me at: jooelri@gmail.com and I will try to help.